itwasneo/vurstx/README.md

 concurrent message processing.

 ## Current Status
 The project is not a library.
-It is an executable binary that can listen to an Vertx Eventbus that can register an **address** and listen incoming messages.
+It is an executable binary that can register to an Vertx Eventbus (hosted in port 7000) **address** and listen incoming messages.